-What is Seattle getting in Quinton Dunbar?
-A former coach says ‘a young Richard Sherman’
+What are Seahawks getting in CB Quinton Dunbar?
+‘A young Richard Sherman,’ says a former coach.

 “He’s not a problem,’’ Horton said.
 “He’s a joy to work with.
 He works hard, he pushes himself, and he pushes his teammates.
 But there’s no nothing wrong with that kind of a player.
 You want that kind of a player.’’

-And the reality is that Dunbar, a 27-year-old Miami native, also was looking at starting over even if he stayed in Washington, with the team having hired Ron Rivera as its new coach to replace Jay Gruden, who was fired in October with Washington on its way to a 3-13 season.

-That also turned out to be Horton’s only season coaching Dunbar — he had been hired in Jan., 2019 as defensive backs coach after previously serving as defensive coordinator with the Browns.
-(Horton was not retained in the coaching change and says for now he considers himself retired).
+And the reality is that Dunbar, a 27-year-old Miami native, also was looking at starting over even if he stayed in Washington, after the team just hired Ron Rivera as its new coach.
+Horton, who was hired in January 2019 as defensive backs coach after previously serving as defensive coordinator with the Browns, was not retained in the coaching change and says for now he considers himself retired.

 “I’ve coached some Hall of Fame players, Pro Bowl players, and as far as cornerbacks, he’s probably one of the smartest guys I’ve had,’’ Horton said.
 “And I think part of that is because he was a wide receiver, so he understands offensive football very well.
 And what I mean by that is he understands formations.
 He would come in on Wednesdays each week, the first day we are back, and as we were watching film he would tell you the route.
 He would say ‘this is that play and this is that play.’
 He understands what he sees so brilliantly.’’